krishanukumar/krishanukumar.github.io/index.md

 ## Droplet residence time

+Measuring droplet properties such as diameter, velocity, and ejection angle using a high-speed holographic imaging technique.

 ---

 ## Effect of mean flow profile in-air and in-water on growth rate of young wind-waves

+Solving a set of coupled in air and in water Orr-Sommerfeld (OS) equation

 ---

 ## Wind-waves in the presence of mean water current

+Experiemtns in wind wave tank

 ---

 ## On the direct measurement of growth rates of fetch-limited wind-waves

+Using single point measurement and wave gauges

 ---

-## Measurements of directional wave spectra in a wind-wave tank,
+## Measurements of directional wave spectra in a wind-wave tank

+Development of single point otical sensor